Berlin: 10,000 march against anti-Semitism | DW | 13.10.2019

-The solemn march in Germany's capital was a sign of solidarity after a deadly attack on a synagogue in Halle.
+The solemn march in the German capital was a sign of solidarity after a deadly attack on a synagogue in Halle.
 Meanwhile, Interior Minister Horst Seehofer drew criticism for trying to blame video games for the attack.

 More than 10,000 people marched in Berlin on Sunday in a demonstration in support of the victims of anti-Semitic violence in the city of Halleearlier this week.

-Note: *Editor's note: Deutsche Welle follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and obliges us to refrain from revealing full names in such cases.